Lethargy00/fluentsubtitle-client/README.md

 ## Product Description

 This is just a concept site which shows an idea of what FluentSubtitle could look like as a final product.
-This demo has a little functionality which allows you to add and remove subtitles.
+This demo has a little functionality which allows you to add, remove and download subtitles.
 But it only saves them inside indexedDB.

 ## Functional Requirements